How Britain Really Works

 How Britain Really Works is a guide to Britain and its institutions (the economy, the military, schools, hospitals, the media, and more), which explains just how we got to wherever it is we are.
 It will not tell you what opinions to have, but will give you the information to help you reach your own.
 By the end, you will know how Britain works - or doesn't.

 Stig Abell is the editor and publisher of the Times Literary Supplement, which he thinks is the most important literary publication in the world.

-He presented a weekly radio programme on LBC for the last three years, in which he talked about political and social issues with anybody who called in, and appears as a commentator on Sky News and the BBC.
+He presented a weekly radio programme on LBC for three years, in which he talked about political and social issues with anybody who called in, and appears as a commentator on Sky News and the BBC.
 He has written for almost every newspaper in Britain, and one or two in America.
 He now presents Front Row on Radio 4.